 Hiking: 9 miles, Elevation gain/loss: +2,500' / -2,500'; Van transfer: 4 hours

 After a final breakfast at camp we pack our bags and load up for our final hike.
 Today’s hike is to Comet Falls and Van Trump Park, located a short drive from camp.
 Our six-mile, out-and-back hike is along the Van Trump Creek through a beautiful forest with views of several waterfalls.
 Our hike begins at the often photographed Christine Falls, and the route climbs steadily as we make our way to Van Trump Park.
 Along the way we choose one of many flower-filled meadows to enjoy during our picnic lunch.
 On a clear day, we enjoy views of Mount Rainier and St. Helens as well as ample views of the Kautz and Van Trump Glaciers.
 After our descent we complete the final leg of our journey back to Seattle.
-We anticipate arriving back to the host hotel near the Seattle-Tacoma International Airport between 6pm and 7pm.
+We anticipate arriving back to the host hotel near the Seattle-Tacoma International Airport this evening.
 Breakfast and lunch included.

 Hiking: 6 miles, Elevation gain/loss: +2,200’ / -2,200'; Van transfer 2–3 hours